o-t-w/html-email-guide/src/content/docs/guides/dark-mode.md

 }
 ```

+By specifying `light dark`, were indicating that we want to use a light color scheme in light mode and a dark color scheme in dark mode.

 #### 2. A HTML `<meta>` tag in the `<head>` of the page
 ```html
 <meta name="color-scheme" content="light dark">
 ```

-Both these approaches achieve the same end result - the default colors will change depending on the users settings.
+On a website, both these approaches achieve the same end result — the default colors will change depending on the users settings.
 In light mode the default text color will be black and the default background-color will be white.
 In dark mode, the default text color will be white and the default background will be black.
 However, any colors you explicitly set with CSS will remain unchanged.

-Alternatively, you can set the CSS property or meta tag to `dark` so the default colors will be white text on a black background regardless of user preferences.
+Alternatively, if you want to use a dark color scheme regardless of user preferences you can set the CSS property or meta tag to `dark` so the default colors will always be white text on a black background.

 ```css
 :root {